-Join Scott Simpson for an in-depth discussion in this video Understand file permissions, part of Learn the Linux Command Line: The Basics.
+Join Scott Simpson for an in-depth discussion in this video Understand file permissions, part of Learning Linux Command Line (2016).

 - [Voiceover] At first look,…file permissions can seem rather cryptic.…We've seen them before when listing files in a directory,…but it's not immediately clear what they mean.…rwxr-xr-x…might not make any sense now, but it will soon.…The sequence of letters breaks down into three groups.…The first represents the user, or the owner of the file.…The second group of three represents…the group the owner is a member of,…and the third group represents all other users…not in the group the user is a member of.…